jadudm/six/pkg/types/REAME.md

 ## orchestrator

-The search orchestrator is a router for search messages.
-It keeps track of which databases are on which searchers.
+The search orchestrator keeps track of which databases are on which searchers.
 In other words, it is a stateful component that knows where things are.

 In the case of a cold bring-up, everything gets rebuilt.
 The orchestrator is responsible for (at startup) discovering what databases are in S3, handling searcher registrations, and distributing DBs to those searchers.
 Just like a "living" database (Postgres, Elasticsearch, etc.) we assume the databases survive restart; we assume the application does not.
 Therefore, the state that the orchestrator maintains does not get persisted.